 If your book meets our criteria, and we like the sound of it, we’ll email you back and ask to see a sample.
 This should be a Word doc of the first 10,000 words ONLY, give or take.
 While it would be nice if your sample stopped at a natural point (e.g. a chapter break), we know that this isn’t always feasible.
 Don’t sweat it.
 10,000 words is plenty to decide whether we want to see the full manuscript.

-Please send your sample in standard manuscript format (see e.g. here), using 12 point Times New Roman, with double spacing.
+Please send your sample as a Word compatible document in standard manuscript format (see e.g. here), using 12 point Times New Roman, with double spacing.
 Do not include a bio or a CV – we don’t want to know anything about you.
 We want the book to speak for itself.
 We won’t even Google you or search for your socials.
 So, send it via your auntie’s Hotmail or an anonymous email account, if you want – all we need is somewhere to respond to.
 There’ll be time for introductions later.

 If we are interested in reading more, we will respond with a request for a full manuscript (fiction), or additional chapters and an outline (non-fiction).
 We aim to respond to full manuscripts within three months, but again, this is not always possible.